sf::st_as_sf(data.table::rbindllist(<list_of_sf>))

 #> [1] GEOMETRY

 #> 18 Levels: GEOMETRY POINT LINESTRING POLYGON MULTIPOINT ...
-TRIANGLE
+TRIANGLENote that the above demonstrated way of

-s isn’t very time efficient for
+homogenizing geometry_types isn’t very time efficient for

--objects.
+large lists of sf-objects.
 Luckily there’s a

 faster alternative: